metakirby5/zenbu/README.md

                 [--diff] [--dry]
                 [variable_files [variable_files ...]]

 A pystache + YAML based config templater.

-Searches for an optional yaml file with a variable mapping in ~/.config/whizkers/variables.yaml, an optional yaml file with an ignore scalar in (by default) ~/.config/whizkers/ignores.yaml, and uses the templates in (by default) ~/.config/whizkers/templates/ to render into your home directory (by default).
+Searches for an optional yaml file with a variable mapping in ~/.config/whizkers/variables.yaml,

+an optional yaml file with an ignore scalar of regexes in (by default) ~/.config/whizkers/ignores.yaml,

+and uses the mustache templates in (by default) ~/.config/whizkers/templates/

+to render into your home directory (by default).

 Additional variable files can be applied by supplying them as arguments, in order of application.

 They can either be paths or, if located in (by default) ~/.config/whizkers/variable_sets/, extension-less filenames.

+Environment variable support is available;
+simply put the name of the variable in mustache brackets.

+Order of precedence is:
+last YAML variable defined >
+first YAML variable defined >
+environment variables.

-Environment variable support is available; simply put the name of the variable in mustache brackets.
-Order of precedence is: last YAML variable defined > first YAML variable defined > environment variables.
-Variables are shallowly resolved once, then anything in {`...`} is eval'd.
+Variables are shallowly resolved once, then anything in {`...`} is eval'd in Python.

 Autocomplete support available, but only for the default variable set directory.

 A file watcher is available via the -w flag.
 Whenever a variable file in use, the ignores file, or a template file changes, the templates are rendered if there are any differences.

 Diffs between the current destination files and template renderings are available via the --diff flag.

 positional arguments:
   variable_files        additional variable files